 How familiar are you with the Medicare guidelines for physical therapy documentation?
 What about for occupational therapy documentation?
 If you’re a PT or OT—and you’re anything less than 100% confident in your knowledge of the Medicare documentation rules that apply to your specialty—then you’ve come to the right place.
 Failing to adhere to these standards could mean problems—both in the form of denied reimbursements and potential audits.
 So, read on and make sure you’re totally up to snuff on all Medicare Part B physical and occupational therapy documentation requirements.
-(As a side note, if you’re looking for Medicare Part A therapy documentation requirements, click here; for CMS documentation guidelines for speech-language pathology, click here.)
+(As a side note, if you’re looking for Medicare Part A therapy documentation requirements, click here.)

 Medicare Rules for Documentation